zsq259/TokenSkip/Readme.md

 <img src="./assets/results.png" alt="results"  />

+## Update

+**2025.2.22**: We have released code for CoT compression and instructions for SFT🔥!

+**2025.2.17**: We have released evaluation scripts and checkpoints of TokenSkip, check it out!

 ## Todo

 - [x] Release checkpoints for Qwen2.5-Instruct series
 - [x] Release evaluation code on GSM8K and MATH-500
-- [ ] Release code for compressed CoT data construction
+- [x] Release code for compressed CoT data construction
-- [ ] Add instructions for SFT (LoRA) on LLaMA-Factory
+- [x] Add instructions for SFT (LoRA) on LLaMA-Factory

-## Released Checkpoints
+## Model Weights

+Download corresponding model weights and modify the checkpoint path in `eval.sh`.

 | LoRA Adapter                         | Link                                                         |
 | ------------------------------------ | ------------------------------------------------------------ |